JamesGabby/PortfolioAngular/README.md

-# Portfolio made with AngularJS
+# My portfolio made with AngularJS